Energy transfer and budget analysis for transient process with phase-averaged reduced-order model: Convergence study of tDMDpc

 \section{Convergence study of tDMDpc}

-For tDMDpc, the number of conditions $j_\text{max}$ is the number of snapshots in the eigenmode extraction using DMD.
-The validity of eigenmode extraction for time-dependent operators can be evaluated by the fact that the eigenmodes remain constant when the number of snapshots is sufficiently large.
+For tDMDpc, $j_\text{max}$ is the number of snapshots in the eigenmode extraction using DMD.
+The validity of eigenmode extraction for time-dependent linear operators can be evaluated by the fact that the eigenmodes remain constant when the number of snapshots is sufficiently large.
 First, we check that the average field over $\alpha$ does not change as increasing $j_\text{max}$.

 Figure \ref{fig_tDMDpc_average} shows the time variation of the average field over $\alpha$ at $y/D=0$ for $j_\text{max}=20$ and $100$.
 The average fields during the development process are completely consistent between $20$ and $100$ cases, and the average field for $j_\text{max}=20$ cases is well converged.
 To quantitatively evaluate whether the flow field reaches a periodic state after the transient development, the mean field of the fully developed periodic flow is shown by the blue dotted line.
 Note that the fully developed periodic flow refers to the flow fields at $t \geq 2000$, averaged over $t=2000$--$2300$, and not averaged over $\alpha$.
 Moreover, after a sufficient time evolution, the average field over $\alpha$ exhibits a reasonable distribution, as it coincides with the mean-field represented by the blue dotted line.